 1. In Smart Form Question 1.2-General Proposal Information, RA will identify if Research Operations Pre-Award will submit the proposal and a GCO will be assigned.

 2. Following GCO assignment it will appear in the assigned GCO’s ERA “My Home” page in the “Proposals in Process” Tab.

 Specific Requirements Definition (SR): Specialized Opportunities, High Profile Applications, and Significant Partnerships/Relationship Building and/or requires a dedicated GCO.

 High Profile (HP) Applications: Defined as 1) Tier II - Over $1 million per year, 2) Tier III - $5 million per year, 3) Significant cost share commitment (anything more than personnel effort), 4) Limited Submission, or 5) Project Management support by KED or unit.

-Significant Partnerships/Relationship Building: All Mayo, Dignity, Adidas, Verizon, MIT, NAU, and UofA transactions.
+Significant Partnerships/Relationship Building: All Mayo, Dignity, Adidas, Verizon, MIT, NAU, and UArizona transactions.

-PNT is in a position to obtain Provost Signature through the Director of Pre-Award Services at the unit's request.
+PNT is in a position to obtain Provost Signature through the Executive Director of Research Operations at the unit's request.

 At any point during the development of a proposal, the assigned GCO has permission to review proposal element(s) and request changes.

 1. Once approvals are obtained, RA will run ERA activity, .
 This activity will capture the final review prior to submission.

 1.1 If there are items a GCO needs to review prior the review of the proposal, (contract terms & conditions, or if an agreement is needed to send with the proposal) RA will run the activity, .
 This will send an email to the assigned GCO reviewer.
 The GCO will then determine appropriate action, and forward to the firstname.lastname@example.org box for management.